mobily-enterprises/jsonreststores/README.md

 You should also read [Dojo's JsonRest stores documentation](http://dojotoolkit.org/reference-guide/1.8/dojo/store/JsonRest.html), because the stores created using this module are 100% compliant with what Dojo's basic JsonRest module sends to servers.

-Having said all this, this is the easiest way to implement a schema:
+Having said all this, this is the easiest way to implement a store:

     /// ...
-    JsonRestStores = require('jsonreststores');

-    var Store = JsonRestStores.Store;
+    var Store = require('jsonreststores'),
-    var Schema = JsonRestStore.SimpleSchema;
+        Schema = Store.Schema;

     var PeopleStore = declare( Store,  {
       storeName: 'people',